EMDK/docs/edge/source/api/payment/PaymentDevice.md

 **Parameters:**

-messageLine1 - A message to display on line 1 of the PINPad screen.
+`messageLine1` - A message to display on line 1 of the PINPad screen.
 May
             consist of up to 16 characters

-messageLine2 - A message to display on line 2 of the PINPad screen.
+`messageLine2` - A message to display on line 2 of the PINPad screen.
 May
             consist of up to 16 characters

-messageLine3 - A message to display on line 2 of the PINPad screen.
+`messageLine3` - A message to display on line 2 of the PINPad screen.
 May
             consist of up to 16 characters

-messageLine4 - A message to display on line 4 of the PINPad screen.
+`messageLine4` - A message to display on line 4 of the PINPad screen.
 May
             consist of up to 16 characters

-getUserConfirmation - True or False.
-Allows the user to press OK (Enter key)
+`getUserConfirmation` - True or False.
+Allows the user to press OK (Enter key), CANCEL
+            or CORR keys in response to the displayed messages.

-timeOut - Read timeout.
+`timeOut` - Read timeout.
 Application can set the timeout.
 But value must
             within threshold set by the payment device.

+**Example Usage:**

+	:::java
+	paymentDevice.promptMessage("messageLine1","messageLine2","messageLine3","messageLine4",true, timeOut);

 **Returns:**

-com.symbol.emdk.payment.PaymentResults
+com.symbol.emdk.payment.PaymentResults - PaymentResults Returns the PaymentResults.

+         Possible Error codes: SUCCESS, FAILURE, DEVICE_NOT_ENABLED,
+         NULL_POINTER, COMMUNICATION_ERROR, CONNECTION_ERROR,
+         INVALID_OBJECT, PREVIOUS_COMMAND_PENDING, TIMED_OUT,
+         OK_KEY_PRESSED, OK_KEY_PRESSED, LOW_POWER_OPERATION_CANCELLED

 ### abort